 Open to all who wish to learn about their bodies and ways to initiate self-healing.
 Students learn simple, gentle techniques to ease neck, shoulders, low back, alignment and more.
 Each session includes comfortable “constructive rest” positions, gentle movements, guided visualizations for health, and individual attention.
 Concepts underlying the practices are explained, so participants can adapt them to their own needs in any instance.

-8 hours, often split into 2 hours x 4 sessions
+No Prerequisite.
+8 hours, sometimes split into 2 hours x 4 sessions

 The health, function, and balance of female parts and pelvic structure are intimately linked.
 Students learn: